-To perform the swap file/partition exclusion, you need to make sure that the VM backup solution you use supports this operation.
+To perform the swap file/partition exclusion, you need to make sure that the VMware backup solutions you use supports this operation.
 NAKIVO Backup & Replication automatically skips swap files and swap partitions during the backup process by default.

 NOTE: The real amount of excluded data in a backup depends on how much actual swap was used.